Courts, forensic patients and people in custody

 Additional support is also provided by mental health services to consumers charged with offences.

-FAQ: Conditions of bail
+FAQ: Conditions of bail (UNDER REVIEW)

 Magistrates are given specific powers under the Mental Health Act 2016 in relation to persons who have a mental illness, intellectual disability or other mental condition.

 Magistrates have the authority to dismiss charges against the person (‘simple’ offences), if the person was, or appears to have been, of unsound mind at the time of the alleged offence or is not fit for trial.

 Magistrates also have the discretion to refer a person to an authorised mental health service for an examination under an Examination Order (see Examinations and Assessment page).
 The order cannot enforce treatment, but an examination may result in a person being placed on a Treatment Authority (see Treatment and Care page).